jillesca/AI-Network-Troubleshooting-PoC/README.md

 make build-tig
 ```

-Subsequent runs of the TIG stack you can just run the containers.
+Subsequent runs of the TIG stack you can run the containers.

 ```bash
 make run-tig